 CMHB Room and Board Account is directed to therapeutic group homes and therapeutic foster care in order to prevent youth from going into higher levels of care and is reimbursed with state general fund as authorized by the 2013 Legislature.
 If all eligibility requirements are met, the youth may be considered for Room and Board Account funding.
-The income limit for CMHB Room and Board Account is 275% of federal poverty level.
-Income must be evidenced by the Non-Medicaid Services Program Financial Attestation.
 Approvals are limited to 120 days, with full applications required for additional time periods.